AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   and zenith coordinate rates.
 These coordinates are always computed regardless if a spacecraft is visible to the target.
 Check the ``hasAccess`` message variable to see if the spacecraft is visible.
 - updated the OpNav examples script to set a black sky background in the Vizard camera images
+- added a new Python method ``isSubscribedTo()`` to query if the input and output messages between two modules are connected

 Version 2.0.4
 -------------